ntauzovic/mds-fr/README.md

 ### Loading States

-- While data is being fetched from the backend, the app shows a spinner to indicate progres.
+- While data is being fetched from the backend, the app shows a spinner to indicate progress.

 ### Empty States